srinipunuru/samza-sql-tools/README.md

 # Example command to filter out all the users who have moved to LinkedIn

-./scripts/samza-sql-console --sql "Insert into log.consoleOutput select Name,OldCompany from ProfileChangeStream where NewCompany = 'LINKEDIN'"
+./scripts/samza-sql-console.sh --sql "Insert into log.consoleOutput select Name,OldCompany from ProfileChangeStream where NewCompany = 'LINKEDIN'"

 ```

+Here would be a good place to reference any documented samples of other queries so users can get a feel for what they can do with Samza SQL.

 ### Event Hub Consumer

+This feels out of place.
+It comes out of nowhere and the reader may wonder why they care about Event Hubs in the context of Samza SQL.
+It's also unclear how it works.
+Does it emit the EH events to a Kafka topic that Samza SQL can then consume?

 This tool lets you consume events from the Microsoft EventHubs stream.
 This tool assumes that the payload of the events is String.